arrow-kt/arrow-media/README.md

 tags: [core]
 link: https://www.spantree.net/blog/2017/09/15/kotlin-exception-handling-with-kategory.html
 ```
-Bellow are described the fields to fill
+The fields to fill are described below:

 ### title
 The title of the post
 ### icon
-There are 4 different icon to choose
+There are 4 different icons to choose from
 ##### Article
 `icon: /img/icon-article.svg`
 ![article icon](/img/icon/icon-article.png)